Einat Admony Balaboosta, TaÏm, Bar Bolonat

 Michael Lomonaco Porter House New York

-Michael Lomonaco currently operates the wildly successful Porter House New York at the Time Warner Center.
-He has hosted “Epicurious” and “Michael’s Place” on cable TV and published two books, The ‘21’ Cookbook and Nightly Specials.
-Michael Lomonaco, strongly dedicated to community support and charitable causes, co-founded the Windows of Hope Family Relief Fund which gathered aid for restaurant workers’ families in the wake of September 11, 2001.
-In addition, he participates in fundraising and events that benefit worthy causes including City Harvest and Share Our Strength.
+Michael Lomonaco is the Chef/Owner of the highly successful Porter House New York at the Time Warner Center where he recently opened the new lounge, Center Bar.
+A veteran of the New York restaurant scene, his fans have followed him from ’21’,‚ to Windows on the World, Wild Blue, Noche, Guastavino’s, and onward.
+Long a familiar face to TV audiences, Chef Lomonaco hosted “Epicurious” and “Michael’s Place” on Travel Channel and Food Network, and has published two cookbooks, The ‘21’ Cookbook and Nightly Specials.
+Chef Lomonaco is deeply dedicated to community support and charitable causes, co-founded the Windows of Hope Family Relief Fund, in the wake of September 11, 2001.
+In addition, he participates in fundraising and events that benefit worthy causes including City Harvest, Autism Speaks and Share Our Strength.

 Seamus Mullen Tertulia